OrdnanceSurvey/OS-Open-Rivers-stylesheets/Geopackage stylesheets/GeoServer stylesheets (SLD)/README.md

 # OS Open Rivers

-These are SLD files for OS Open Rivers in GZ/GML format for use in GeoServer.
+These are SLD files for OS Open Rivers in Geopackage for use in GeoServer.

 ## Quick start guide